Bus Accident Lawyers

 Lane & Lane never represents bus or insurance companies.
 Our legal team is always focused on representing victims and families who have been seriously hurt in bus accidents, including:

 - Drivers and passengers in other cars

 Whether you were on the bus when the accident happened or just crossing the street, our legal team is prepared to help you understand your rights, investigate your case, and start getting answers.

-Not all buses and bus services are the same, and there are many different buses to choose from in Chicago.
+Not all buses and bus services are the same, and there are many different buses to choose from.
 However, when people are hurt because a driver or company was negligent, their needs are often the same.
-We handle almost every kind of bus accident in the Chicago area, including:
+We handle almost every kind of bus accident in the area, including:

 - CTA bus accidents

 - Charter bus and tour bus accidents, including Megabus and Greyhound

 - School bus accidents